dhelonious/mastodon-snap/docs/troubleshooting.md

 # 🔥 Troubleshooting

+To help with troubleshooting, a debug report containing an overview of the current installation's files, settings and variables can be generated:

+    mastodon-server.debug-report

-If none of the answers below help you, you can always re-install the snap and restore a backup:
+If none of the answers below help, you can always uninstall and reinstall the app and restore a backup:

     snap remove mastodon-server
     snap install mastodon-server
     mastodon-server.restore 20240312-123456

-Make sure you move the backups out of `/var/snap/mastodon-server/common/backups/` before removing the Snap.
+Before removing the Snap, make sure you move the backups out of `/var/snap/mastodon-server/common/backups/`.

 > [!TIP]
 > Additional debug logs will be created when the `log.debug` setting is enabled (see the [configuration docs](docs/configuration.md)).